StadiumTech/foodie/README.md

 Who made this?
 --------------

 StadiumTech, an in-house company that offers technology to make your sports experience better!
-Our motto: _"A touchdown for technology."_
+Our motto: _"Never miss a pitch!"_

 No, _who_ really made this?